HHSIDEAlab/mlvs/README.md

 <tr>
 <td>license_type</td>
 <td>A three-letter string containing a code resenting a license type.
-Codes can be found in the document `ProviderLicenseUniverseFeb2014.csv` contained in this repository.
+Codes can be found in the document `USProviderLicenseTypesFeb2014.csv` contained in the docs folder of this repository.

 Valid license_type examples include:<br></br>
 "MDR" (Medical Doctor)<br></br>